tomatams/carbonFootPrintCalculator/README.md

 ## Usage

+The project is under development, but is capable of these feature now:
+1. You can create and delete questions on admin site,
+2. You can watch the questions on adminside and on my carbon footprint side.

+The projects main goal is:
-In this project, you can calculate you carbon footprint.
+You can calculate your carbon footprint.
 The application suggest you how you can decrease your carboon footprint.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>